TalRozman/FinalProj_Aerohandling/README.md

 # 🧐 Project philosophy

 > This project is part of FS python cource. <br/>
-> The porpuse of the project is to create a better, easier  and more user friendly
+> The purpose of the project is to create a better, easier and more user friendly
 > daily management system.

->The system is pulling the flights schedule from the web every specified time.
+> The system is pulling the flights schedule from the web every specified time.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # 👨‍💻 Tech stack